quasarframework/quasar-framework.org/source/guide/built-in-stack.md

 Changing the *input* element content automatically updates `data.message` (called *scope*).
 Works the other way around too if you programmatically change `data.message` property.
 But this is just the tip of the iceberg.

+### Vuex
+Vuex (see documentation [here](http://vuex.vuejs.org/) and Github page [here](https://github.com/vuejs/vuex)) is an application architecture for centralized state management when dealing with VueJS.
+A *must-use* for medium to large Apps.

+Read more about its purpose on the [Vue Model Communication](/guide/vue-model-communication.html#Best-Solution-Vuex) documentation page.

 ## Apache Cordova
 Wrap your App in Cordova so it can be installed on a mobile phone.
 It offers access to native device APIs, which is awesome.
 It integrates perfectly with Quasar Framework.